datopian/tech.datopian.com/dx/architecture/README.md

 The proposed solution architecture is intended to be simple, automated and shouldn't require any kubernetes knowledge.

-The core of the architecture is a DevOps toolchain, which is comprised of the following tools:
+The core of the architecture is a DevOps toolchain following GitOps best practice.
+It is comprised of the following tools:

 * Gitlab VCS
 * Helm charts